timescale/timescaledb-toolkit/docs/asap.md

 ...
 ```

-Note the use of the `unnest_series` here to unpack the results of the `asap_smooth` command.
+Note the use of the `unnest` here to unpack the results of the `asap_smooth` command.
 The output of this command is ~800 points of smoothed data (in this case it ended up being 888 points each representing a rolling moving average of about 21.5 years).
 We can view of graph of these values to get a much clearer picture of how the temperature has fluctuated over this time:

 ![Smoothed data](images/ASAP_smoothed.png)